Mathorga/rughai/README.md

 ## Animations
 All animations can be defined via a simple json definition file.</br>
 Animation files are defined as follows:</br>

-    name[string]: name of the animation.
-    path[string]: path to the animation file (starting from the application-defined assets directory). anchor_x[int](optional): the x component of the animation anchor point. anchor_y[int](optional): the y component of the animation anchor point. center_x[bool](optional): whether the animation should be centered on the x axis.
-If present, this overrides the "anchor_x" parameter. center_y[bool](optional): whether the animation should be centered on the y axis.
-If present, this overrides the "anchor_y" parameter. duration[float](optional): the duration of each animation frame. loop[bool](optional): whether the animation should loop or not.
   * `name[string]`: name of the animation.</br>
   * `path[string]`: path to the animation file (starting from the application-defined assets directory).</br>
   * `anchor_x[int](optional)`: the x component of the animation anchor point.</br>